menu

 Demographics

-The education level of Fleming citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.90% of adults 25 and older in Fleming have a college degree.
+In terms of college education, Fleming is nearly on par with the US average for all cities of 21.84%: 20.90% of adults 25 and older in Fleming have a bachelor's degree or advanced degree.

 Fleming is a very ethnically-diverse town.
 The people who call Fleming home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fleming residents report their race to be White, followed by Native American.
 Fleming also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 24.47% of the town’s residents.
 Important ancestries of people in Fleming include German, Irish, Danish, English, and Swedish.